dbeals/PolyPath/README.md

 ```

 #Using the new FindPathData
 We have added a new class named FindPathData.
 This is considered a base class, but it can be used by itself.
-It has two properties: PopFirstWaypoint and PopLastNWaypoints.
+It has two properties: PopFirstWaypoint and PopLastNWaypoints and a method: PopWaypointTest().

+**PopWaypointTest**
+The system iterates backward over the points in the original path and offers the chance to verify that the node should be included.
+This affords the option to make sure that, while pathable, this is a point to be included in the final path (i.e. making sure that a character stays far enough away from a trap without setting it off when they have clicked on the trap.)

+This process is done before any other trimming or popping is done.

+As a side note - this is currently our recommended method for pathing to an object/character.
+Pathfinder.CheckNode would check node bounds against all objects except for the player and their target (if you check the target then you won't get a path as the node is blocked.)
+Then PopWaypointTest() will check nodes against the target's bounds.
+This will cause the system to path to the target and then trim the path to the closest node outside of their collision box.

 **PopFirstWaypoint**